BlackLuny/hooklib/README.md

 # hooklib
 A small and simple header-only hooking library for x86 / x64 architecture
+Note: I did not write this by myself, it was created in cooperation with @dro and @melanite.
+The original repository was deleted, this is a reupload.

 ## features
   - Length disassembly using the [capstone](http://www.capstone-engine.org/) library